ararslan/homebrew-pints/README.md

 Otherwise there's no guarantee that the release version here will be up to date, as it's from a fork of the original repository.

-There have not yet been any releases tagged for With, so the formula is currently HEAD-only.
+Formulas marked "HEAD only" above have not yet had any tagged releases.
-That means that it *must* be installed using `brew install with --HEAD`.
+That means that these *must* be installed using `brew install <formula> --HEAD`.